keu/docs/astro/install-aws.md

 :::

-## Step 2: Share Information with Astronomer
+## Step 2: Provide Setup Information to Astronomer

 For the AWS account you created as a prerequisite, provide Astronomer with: